Three-Dimensional Nonlinear Stokes - Mueller Polarimetry: Conclusion

 \section{Conclusion}

 In this paper we have introduced $3D$ linear and nonlinear Stokes vectors and considered a special case of SFG polarimetry.
 The $3D$ Stokes vector of SFG radiation was derived and a parametrization of the coherency matrix possessing $9$ elements was briefly considered.
 We have derived the expression for the double Stokes vector $S$ for the pure state via generalized $3D$ Stokes vector $s$ of the broadband laser radiation.
 The elements of $9\times 9$ nonlinear coherency matrix of interacting fundamental radiation electric fields were expressed respectively for SFG and SHG.
 For SHG, considered in Appendix B, we have used a contracted 6-component state vector $\psi$.
 In this case eigenvalues of the $X$-matrix are not rotational invariant.
 To have the rotational covariant $X$-matrix one should use 9-component state vector as for SFG.
 We have derived double Mueller matrix, which is expressed via susceptibility tensor elements.
 It is described how to calculate the Mueller matrix elements from the polarimetric measurements.
-This allows us to study the molecular organization of different materials.
+This allows to study the molecular organization of different materials.
 The coherency-like matrix $X$ for SFG is introduced.
 Thus, $9\times 81$ Mueller matrix is transformed into $27\times 27$ square matrix $X$.
 For the degenerate case of SHG the Mueller matrix is transformed into $18\times 18$ square matrix $X$, while FWM $9\times 9^3$ Mueller matrix is transformed to $81\times 81$ square matrix $X$.
+It should be noted that for the degenerate cases $X$-matrix is not rotationally covariant.